 There are two ways of learning.
 You can be taught how to do something correctly or you can be shown the consequences of doing it wrong.
-In the world of investment, it’s a lot cheaper to learn from others’ mistakes.
+In the world of investment, it’s a lot cheaper to learn from the mistakes of others.

 A recent edition of a television current affairs program detailed how elderly Australians, many of them with only modest nest eggs, had lost up to $15 billion in recent years through dubious investment schemes.